ASSISTED LIVING AND

 Teams visiting public or private schools work together with staff in order to set goals.
 Students are given the opportunity to learn how to establish appropriate boundaries, to set achievable goals, and to understand the need to control impulsive and compulsive behaviors.
 Our youth can often remain focused on a set of directions and complete them with the pet partner's leash in hand.
-Our teams may also assist in media centers, act as a motivation tool in classrooms or special education resource rooms.
-Assistance is offered in speech therapy.
+Our teams may also assist in media centers, act as a motivational tool in classrooms or special education resource rooms.
+Assistance in speech therapy is incredible.
 Physical therapy and occupational therapy is much more motivating with a pet assisting.
 It is amazing to watch a student improve in all areas with the appropriate pet partner at his side.

 Veteran services are given high priority.
 Teams make regular visits in order to share and provide comfort and encouragement as they sit at the side of men and women who have served or are awaiting deployment.
 H.A.L.O. is also involved in the grief and healing process with family members of fallen soldiers.

 Professionals in this field may bring their qualified therapeutic pet to work as a valuable resource to clients.
 Sometimes it can be less difficult to discuss with a pet those issues which keep us from functioning in this society.
 Our pets certainly have the ability to open doors which have been locked tightly and guarded.
 H.A.L.O. guidelines have been drafted for this area to insure professionalism, confidentiality, and safety for all.